 Frequently Asked Questions

 Yes!
 If you’d prefer to have peeled roasted beets, you can certainly do so.
 Use a vegetable peeler.
+You always have the option to wear gloves if you prefer.

 - 2 pounds beets about 6 medium or 3 very large